-“Maybe what you have called us to something we wouldn’t be able to otherwise do if we had kids..”
+“Maybe you have called us to something we wouldn’t otherwise be able to do if we had kids…”

-Maybe He was going to call us to another country to do missions, or something totally wild!?
+Maybe He was going to call us to another country to do missions, or something more wild than I had ever imagined!?
 I had no idea!

 But for the first time–in a long time, I began to actually feel excited.

 God had a plan for us.
-He would show us exactly what that was.
+And He would show us exactly what that was.

 And we could rejoice in it.